Aymanzej/5AIMDS_Michelin_Project/README.md

 ### 2. Data Description
-The dataset you'll be working with consists of telematics data stored in a Parquet file.
+The dataset you'll be working with consists of telematics data stored in a Parquet file [Here](dataDumper.parquet).
 This dataset is collected from sensors and represents a multivariate time series, capturing various parameters that describe the vehicle's movement and driving behavior over time

 ### 3. Deliverables
 - *Jupyter Notebook*: